GaitGS: Temporal Feature Learning in Granularity and Span Dimension for Gait Recognition: Experiments

-\textbf{Evaluation on GREW.} GaitGS also performs very well on the outdoor dataset GREW.
-As shown in Table \ref{tab: GREW}, our method achieves the hightest accuracy on Rank-1, Rank-5 and Rank-10.
-This indicates that our method has strong anti-interference ability in complex environments, and the generated gait representations are more discriminative and robust, making them more suitable for real-world scenarios.

-\textbf{Evaluation on OU-MVLP.} We also evaluate our method on the largest public dataset OU-MVLP and compared it to other competitive methods.
-The results in Table \ref{tab: OU} indicate that although our method performs second only to 3DLocal \cite{huang20213d} on some views for OU-MVLP with invalid probe sequences, GaitGS achieves the highest Rank-1 average accuracy of 91.0\%.
-Additionally, our method performs best on all views among some competitors and achieves the highest average Rank-1 accuracy of 97.5\% for OU-MVLP without invalid probe sequences.
+{\bf OU-MVLP.} We extend the evaluation to the extensive OU-MVLP dataset, comparing our method with other competitive approaches.
+The results presented in \cref{tab: OU-MVLP} show that our method outperforms other competitors on all views and achieves the top average Rank-1 accuracy of an impressive 97.6\% when excluding invalid probe sequences.